arbyste/jp-mining-note/docs/docs/principles.md

 The main focus is on the content, not the fluff.

 # Minimal Dependencies
-The only fundamental dependencies are `Yomichan` (to create the note) and the `Anki-Connect` add-on (to export the note from `Yomichan`, update the note, and for certain features to work within the note).
+The only fundamental dependencies are `Yomitan` (to create the note) and the `Anki-Connect` add-on (to export the note from `Yomitan`, update the note, and for certain features to work within the note).
 Absolutely nothing else is required.
 This helps with maintaining stability across various Anki versions.